-Best Sesame Oil | Tips & Top 3 Recommendations as a Korean
+Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 A Bit About Sesame Oil

 Sesame oil is a cooking oil frequently used in East Asian cuisine.
 It is a traditional and representative vegetable oil frequently used in East Asian culture and has a similar status to olive oil used in Europe.
 It is “the oil” often used in Korean cuisine along with perilla oil, and its main ingredient is sesame seeds.
 It is made by roasting and pressing sesame seeds.
 As a Korean, I’ve grown up eating and cooking many different kinds of sesame oil.
-And as a health fanatic, my family also used to extract sesame oil from our own sourced sesame at local rice cake shops to have the best sesame oil.
+As a health fanatic, my family also used to extract sesame oil from our own sourced sesame at local rice cake shops to have the best sesame oil.
 (Rice cake shops in Korea usually have machines to extract oil, so people bring their own ingredients to the shop if they want to make their own oil!)

 Sesame Oil Benefits